mattvenn/formal-intro-course/exercises/part3/README.md

     Do you expect it to pass or fail?
 * run sby to check your expectation.
 Look at the logs from the tool, what is different?
 * If it fails, the trace will be written as trace_induct.vcd
+* How can you change the assertion to make it stronger and to pass induction?

 ## Find 2 ways to make a full proof of the double shift register.